bemble/shortpaste/README.md

 ## TODO

+- [ ] allow user to set the public url for shortened content
-- [ ] move from sqlite3 to modernc.org/sqlite to compile without CGO (and use scratch, lighter image)
+- [x] move from sqlite3 to modernc.org/sqlite to compile without CGO (and use scratch, lighter image)
 - [ ] display status with version
 - [ ] allow user to change language
 - [ ] add all options in front when create a new text